ibm-cloud-docs/databases-for-postgresql/admin-extensions.md

 {:tip: .tip}

 # Managing PostgreSQL Extensions
+{: #extensions}

 In PostgreSQL, extensions are modules that supply extra functions, operators, or types.
 Many extensions are available in {{site.data.keyword.databases-for-postgresql_full}}.
-In order to use them, you need to [set the admin password](./admin-password.html) for your service and [connect as an admin](./admin-connecting.html) through `psql`.
+In order to use them, you need to [set the admin password](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-admin-password) for your service and use it to [connect with `psql` ](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).

 ## Listing Installed Extensions